Nursing Home Abuse & Neglect

 - Ensure residents have access to activities and ample time to socialize and exercise to the extent they are able.

 - Check staffing ratios and observe the staff.
 Light staffing or high turnover can both increase the risk of nursing home neglect or abuse.

 - Resident restrictions: Check to see whether those with dementia, handicapped adults, or those with criminal records or violent histories may occupy the facility, as well as any safeguards in place to ensure resident safety.

 - Signs of withdraw, behavioral or mood changes and loss of appetite may be obvious signs of distress.
 However, they may also be signs of the declining health of a loved one.
 In many cases, a resident may be hesitant to come forward with allegations of abuse.
 Have a private talk and let them know they should voice any concerns.

-At Abels & Annes, we believe it’s up to each one of us to help police the system, and to help ensure our most vulnerable older adults are treated with the care and dignity they deserve.
+At Abels & Annes, we believe it is up to each one of us to help police the system, and to help ensure our most vulnerable older adults are treated with the care and dignity they deserve.
 If you have concerns about the conditions of an Arizona nursing home, or are dealing with a suspect case of neglect or abuse, contact us for a free and confidential consultation to discuss your rights.
 There is no fee unless you win your case.
-Call (602) 819-5191 for a free consultation.
+Call toll free at (855) PHX-LAWYER or locally at (602) 819-5191 for a free consultation.
 We are available 24 hours a day, 7 days a week to talk to you about your potential case.

 If your loved one has been injured in a nursing home incident, call us toll free at (855) PHX-LAWYER or Contact Us online for a free consultation.